Cognifide/Slice-AEM60/README.md

 ## Usage

-Add dependencied to your POM file:
+Add dependency to your POM file:

     <dependency>